Dependencies and prerequisites

 By going through these lessons, you'll have the fundamental building blocks for creating Android applications that download content and parse data efficiently, while minimizing network traffic.

 Note: See the class Transmitting Network Data Using Volley for information on Volley, an HTTP library that makes networking for Android apps easier and faster.
-Volley is available through the open AOSP repository.
+Volley is available on GitHub.
 Volley may be able to help you streamline and improve the performance of your app's network operations.

 - Connecting to the Network

 - Learn how to connect to the network, choose an HTTP client, and perform network operations outside of the UI thread.